kendru/learn-cljs/content/section-4/lesson-25-intro-to-core-async.md

 3. Wait for key chords
 4. Perform a request and wait for the results before updating `results-display`

 Here we spin up another process that repeatedly takes key chords from the `chord-ch` channel, and checks to see if we have the correct chord and whether the query input is focused.
 If both of these conditions are met, then we simulate making a server request, and when the results come back, we update the results area.
-One thing to note is that `(aset results-display "innerText" (<! (mock-request (.-value query-input))))` will halt its evaluation until we can take a value from the channel returned by `(mock-request (.-value query-input))`.
+One thing to note is that `(set! (-innerText results-display) (<! (mock-request (.-value query-input))))` will halt its evaluation until we can take a value from the channel returned by `(mock-request (.-value query-input))`.
 Internally, the `go` macro rewrites our code into a state machine, but all that we need to know is that whenever we need to park a process until a value is ready, any code that depends on that value will be deferred until after the value is delivered.

 ### Quick Review